 A female’s perspective of being a Maritime Security Operative in the HRA.

-I first met Ruth several months ago on a floating platform in the Red Sea where we and many others were stuck for several days waiting for our next task, I was then fortunate enough to then sail with Ruth back to port where we got chatting, I was interested in how she got involved in the maritime industry, as she was the first girl I’d met on the maritime circuit in 2 and half years.
+I first met Ruth Tiik floating on a platform in the Red Sea where we and many others were stuck for several days waiting for our next task.
+I was then fortunate enough to sail with Ruth back to port where we got chatting.
+I was interested in how she got involved in the maritime industry, as she was the first girl I’d met on the maritime circuit in 2 and half years.

 Once I got chatting and only after a short time I found her to be an interesting character with a good sense of humour and a bit of a hidden past.

 Once I got to know Ruth and did some digging, I found that she has been a bit of a celebrity back in her home country of Estonia.
 Having initially been refused the right to go to the frontline in an Infantry role, she was so frustrated that she battled with the Ministry of Defence for her equal rights and eventually won her case, and as a result, ended up getting her wish to go front line.
-Yeah, she is slightly mad.
-Publicity accompanied her on her return, a magazines feature and an interview on a national TV station.
-She was a fairly quiet girl on the vessel when I met her, (at first) probably as she had so many blokes looking at her.
-The Internet room on the ship had never been so busy when she went to use her laptop!
-But once you get to know her she is a good laugh.
-Her favourite English phrase is “WTF” which she uses a lot and makes for a very amusing conversation.
+Yeah, she is a very determined lady!
+Publicity accompanied her on her return, a magazine feature and an interview on a national TV station.
+She was a fairly quiet girl on the vessel when I first met her and her favourite English phrase is “WTF,” which she uses a lot and makes for a very amusing conversation.

 Why did you want to get involved with maritime security?